appwrite/sdk-for-php/docs/users.md

 PATCH https://appwrite.io/v1/users/{userId}/prefs
 ```

-** Update user preferences by its unique ID.
+** Update the user preferences by its unique ID.
 You can pass only the specific settings you wish to update. **

 ### Parameters